 Placental-site trophoblastic tumor (PSTT).
 This rare type of GTN is also formed from trophoblast cells.
 It starts where the placenta joins with the uterus.
 This type of tumor grows slowly, but it can eventually spread to the uterine muscle, nearby blood vessels, and lymph nodes, pelvis, or lungs.
 Signs and symptoms may not occur until well after a normal pregnancy, an abortion, or treatment for a molar pregnancy.

 The next section in this guide is Statistics.
-It helps explain the number of women who are diagnosed with GTD and their survival rates.
+It helps explain the number of people who are diagnosed with GTD and their survival rates.
 Use the menu to choose a different section to read in this guide.